-May be studied for one semester only Optional course available in either Semester 1 or Semester 2 Back to Contents Page
+May be studied for one semester only Optional course available in either Semester 1 or Semester 2

-Year 10 Music - Contemporary is suitable for all students who enjoy listening to, creating and playing music.
-With an emphasis on practical music making, this course is designed to give students a solid foundation in fundamental musical concepts in a creative environment.
+Year 10 Music - Contemporary is suitable for all students who enjoy listening to, creating, and playing music.
+This course emphasises practical music-making and provides students with a solid foundation in fundamental musical concepts in a creative environment.